januschung/job-winner-ui/README.md

 With Job Winner, you can keep track of how many job applications you want, for free, without paying for a fee and have your personal data being sold.

-Another feature of Job Winner is the profile page.
+Another feature of Job Winner is the `Profile Page`.
 With that one can store useful information a job application usually asks for (eg. LinkedIn url) in a single section.
-Besides that, the profile page provides a handy feature to automatically copy the field that you click on to your clipboard.
+Besides that, the `Profile Page` provides a handy feature to automatically copy the field that you click on to your clipboard.

 ## Features